diaorui/peek-deck/bitcoin.md

 The chart is from my full node, showing realized PnL by UTXO age band.
 This morning’s liquidation cascade added up to roughly $416M in realized losses, and almost all of it came from coins held 3–12 months.
 In other words, this move was not long-term HODLers dumping; it was the usual crowd of recent buyers running 3–12 month coins on leverage and getting wiped out when price was pushed into low-liquidity levels.
 Older coins (1.5+ years, multi-year) barely moved on-chain.
 These “liquidation hunts” will keep happening as long as people insist on leveraging short-term positions... there’s no real structural reason for price to stay pinned down here beyond providing fresh liquidation fuel.
 Same story as always: HODLers sit still, and leverage tourists donate their stack.

-3h ago
+4h ago

 ---

 **[Keep calm & stack sats](https://www.reddit.com/r/Bitcoin/comments/1pwdnfr/keep_calm_stack_sats/)**

-2h ago
+3h ago

 ---

 **[What it must feel like holding 1 BTC…](https://www.reddit.com/r/Bitcoin/comments/1pvskrc/what_it_must_feel_like_holding_1_btc/)**

-20h ago
+21h ago

 ---